Combigan Approval History

 Combigan (brimonidine tartrate and timolol maleate) is an alpha adrenergic receptor agonist and beta adrenergic receptor inhibitor combination ophthalmic solution for the reduction of elevated intraocular pressure (IOP) in patients with glaucoma or ocular hypertension who require adjunctive or replacement therapy due to inadequately controlled IOP.

-FDA Approval History for Combigan
+Development History and FDA Approval Process for Combigan

 |Oct 31, 2007||Allergan, Inc. Receives FDA Approval for Combigan (brimonidine tartrate/timolol maleate ophthalmic solution) 0.2%/0.5%|